tx00-web-en/Learning-Material-And-Tasks/material/git-activity.md

 # Git Merging Activity

-This activity focuses on merging branches and will address the questions raised during Wednesday's session.
+This activity focuses on merging branches.

 <!-- You are welcome to participate individually, collaboratively with your peers, or both.